United States : Safety by City

 All in all, it is a perfect city for anyone wishing to isolate themselves and yet remain in the center of events.

 OVERALL RISK : MEDIUM

-Atlanta is generally safe, though there are some neighborhoods that are best avoided.
-Crime that does occur is mainly between members of street gangs or individuals who know each other, and in areas that are of no interest to visitors.
+Atlanta is generally safe, though some neighborhoods are best avoided.
+A crime that does occur is mainly between members of street gangs or individuals who know each other, and in areas that are of no interest to visitors.
 Avoid sketchy neighborhoods and take normal precaution measures.